mygithub23/aws-iac-basics/lab_files/terraform_lab/iac_aws_tf_basics_instructions.md

 >  Often in these situations, you are forced to deal with several other problems so that you can get back to resolving the original issue.
 You must solve for getting the tools needed, getting templates, fixing a problem with the deployed resources, and finally ensuring your work is stashed back to a repo.

 This lab will build your basic skills and confidence using IaC and addressing chaotic situations promptly and efficiently.
 You will learn how to set up a working environment with tooling quickly, deploy cloud resources using infrastructure as code, make an update, and then store our updated work.

-To do this, we will:
-1.  **Start Lab:** Launch the lab environment and get login credentials.
-1.  **Set up your workstation:** To get a shell quickly, we will leverage AWS CloudShell.
-Then we will install tools like Terraform and git into CloudShell.
-3.  **Fork/Clone GitHub repo:** Pull an IaC template from GitHub and deploy resources to AWS.
-3.  **Initialize, format, and validate the template:** Initialize and validate the template
-3.  **Plan and apply the template:** Run plan to see what terraform will do, then apply the template.
-4.  **Update and deploy:** Update the template and deploy the update.
-5.  **Commit and clean up:** Commit back to GitHub and clean up.
+Let's start building!!!

 ----
 ----